-- made aware of all relevant circumstances known to the auditor, the auditor may rely on such advice, provided the auditor has complied with the requirements of ISA (UK) 50028 and ISA (UK) 620 (Revised June 2016).29 - 34.
-The Anti-Money Laundering Legislation requires the auditor to report the laundering of the proceeds of conduct which takes place overseas if that conduct would constitute an offence in any part of the UK, subject to certain exceptions.
-The Anti-Money Laundering Legislation does not change the scope of the audit and does not therefore impose any requirement for the group engagement team to change or add to the normal instructions to component auditors of overseas subsidiaries.
+29 ISA (UK) 620 (Revised June 2016), Using the Work of an Auditor's Expert.

+normal instructions to component auditors of overseas subsidiaries.
 However, when considering non-UK parts of the group audit, the group engagement team should consider whether information obtained as part of the group audit procedures (e.g., reports made by non-UK component auditors, discussions with non-UK component auditors or discussions with UK and non-UK management and those charged with governance) gives rise to knowledge or suspicion, or reasonable grounds for knowledge or suspicion, such that there is a requirement for the auditor to report to the NCA.
 The auditor also considers whether such conduct constitutes an offence under Section 6 of the Bribery Act 2010.